mcjy99/drone_dev/README.md

 - [ ] data collection

 ## Zerotier Setup
-### On Jetson Terminal (Ubuntu)
-- Change 9e1948db6317a4d2 to network ID in the Zerotier website network created.

 ### On Windows
 - Sign in to Zerotier. (https://www.zerotier.com/)
 - Download Zerotier 1.6.6 for Windows 11. (https://download.zerotier.com/RELEASES/1.6.6/dist/ZeroTier%20One.msi)